mafaj/FrequencyCatcher/README.md

 # *
- This version need some improvement but is good enough to help in learning distinguish frequencies.
+This version requires some improvements, but it's good enough to help you learn to distinguish between frequencies